 The 100L is our most popular forced action mixer.

-It is the ideal machine for plasterers who need a high-capacity output machine which are efficient, portable and reliable.
+It is the ideal machine for plasterers who need a high-capacity output machine which is efficient, portable and reliable.

 The mixer means that the components can be quickly and evenly mixed to create a consistent, lump-free plaster.